Brazilian ironclad Sete de Setembro: Service

-Sete de Setembro was laid down at the Arsenal de Marinha da Corte in Rio de Janeiro on 8 January 1868, during the late stages of the Paraguayan War (also known as the War of the Triple Alliance), which saw Argentina and Brazil allied against Paraguay.
+Sete de Setembro was laid down at the Arsenal de Marinha da Corte in Rio de Janeiro on 8 January 1868, during the late stages of the Paraguayan War (also known as the War of the Triple Alliance), which saw Argentina, Uruguay and Brazil allied against Paraguay.
 She was launched on 16 May 1874, after lengthy delays as to her armament, and commissioned on 4 July 1874 by which time she was obsolete.
 She was briefly placed into reserve between August 1876 and June 1877.
 The ship was stationed in Montevideo during the early 1880s before she was transferred to Rio de Janeiro in 1884.
 Sete de Setembro was assigned to the Evolution Squadron in November 1885 despite having been reclassified in 1879 as a floating battery by virtue of her weak armor and lack of compartmentalization.
 By 1893, however, her engines had been removed and she was captured by the rebels during the Fleet Revolt of 1893–94.
 They had her towed to a position near Armação Beach to be used as a stationary guard post.
 The ship was recaptured on 16 December 1893, but she sank after catching fire.